42zen/firebleed/README.md

 ## Changelog
-- 06/12/2023 - Initial script that can scan firebase realtime database for infos, status and collisions.
+- **06/12/2023** - Initial script that can scan firebase project name for active services and scan firebase realtime database url for infos, status, rules and services collisions.
+The script handle firebase realtime database, firestore, firebase storage and firebase hosting.